Adi092003/OOPs-python-/Student_Info_Manager.md

 - storing objects in a list
 - looping with conditionals

-I applied them to build this CLI app.
+I applied them to build this [Student Info CLI App](stuinfomanager.py)

 It helped me understand how real-world data (like students) can be managed using classes, and how to make interactive terminal-based apps using loops and logic.